tootsf/tootsf.github.io/assets/pages/Community Bridge/Libraries/Batch/batch.md

 ## Overview

-The Batch provides functionality for FiveM resources.
+The Batch library provides network event optimization by queuing multiple events and sending them together to reduce network strain and improve performance in multiplayer environments.

 ## Event.Fire (Client)